AntonioLabinjan/CV-attendance/route_specs.md

   - **Edge Cases**:
     - If no late entries are found, the route handles the absence of data gracefully, ensuring the page still loads without errors.

+---

+### Specification for `/download_and_email` Route

+**Supported Methods:**
+- GET

+**Functions Used:**
+- `sqlite3.connect()`: Establishes a connection to the `attendance.db` SQLite database.
+- `c.execute()`: Executes a SQL query to retrieve attendance records, ordered by subject, date, and time.
+- `c.fetchall()`: Fetches all rows from the executed SQL query.
+- `io.StringIO()`: Creates an in-memory string buffer to store CSV data.
+- `csv.writer()`: Writes CSV data to the string buffer.
+- `request.args.get('email')`: Retrieves the user's email address from the query parameters.
+- `render_template()`: Renders the HTML template `download.html` with the generated CSV data and user's email.

+**Templates Rendered:**
+- `download.html`: Renders a page that allows the user to download the generated CSV file and includes a button to open Gmail with the user's email pre-filled as the sender.

+**Route Usage:**
+- This route allows users to download attendance data in CSV format and provides an option to open Gmail in a new tab with the user's email pre-filled.
+The attendance data is grouped by subject and ordered by date and time.
+The user's email is passed through the query parameters or session, and the generated CSV data is embedded in the HTML template for download.